-Credits, 1 sem. hr.
-This is the fourth of a multi-semester course covering medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests, electrocardiography (ECG), and other diagnostic methods.
+Credits, 2 sem. hrs.
+This is the fourth of a multi-semester course covering medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests, and other diagnostic methods.
 Information is presented in conjunction with appropriate clinical medicine lectures.
-The semester includes physical examination techniques and continues with basic principles of radiology (indications for, contraindications of, materials used, information obtained and complications), pathology, and the correlation between disease process and interpretation of clinical laboratory diagnostic tests.
-Teaching methods include learning team meetings and clinical assignments to examine and/or interview patients in hospital, outpatient, or long-term care settings.
+The third semester includes physical examination techniques and continues with basic principles of radiology (indications for, contraindications of, materials used, information obtained and complications), pathology, and the correlation between disease process and interpretation of clinical laboratory diagnostic tests.
+The course includes demonstration and practice of various physical examination and laboratory methods.